 It's time to drop the titles once and for all, and instead focus of the work of togetherness, accepting each aspect for what it is, and honouring the darkness for its sacred purpose in this lifetime.

 The darkness allows us to experience the light.
 Without it, light would have no meaning.
 Without the contrast of pain and suffering, joy wouldn't feel so precious or love so powerful.

-The dark isn't to be feared, but integrated into ourselves as a truly holistic being, enabling us to grow-up on a spiritual level, and in doing so, help the world to ascend to the higher plain that we know is waiting for us.
+The dark isn't to be feared, but integrated into ourselves so we can become a truly holistic being.
+This enables us to grow-up on a spiritual level, and in doing so, help the world to ascend to the higher plain that we know is waiting for us.

 The longer and harder we reject it, the worse it will seem to be and the more pain and conflict we will be shown until we stop hiding from it.